mirage/mirage-decks/slides/uw14-seminar/content.md

 + Xen PV driver model only &ndash; no hardware emulation
   + ARM does not need all the legacy support of Xen/x86
 + Deserialising device attachment and boot transactions
-  + Custom merge function in the OCaml Xenstore implementation reduces spurious conflicts during boot
+  + Custom merge function in the OCaml XenStore implementation reduces spurious conflicts during boot
   + The backend runs _dom0_ `VIF` hotplug scripts in parallel with the domain builder